PHPExpertsInc/SimpleDTO/README.md

  ✔ Accessing a nonexisting property throws an error
  ✔ A DTO must have class property docblocks for each concrete property
  ✔ Carbon date strings must be parsable dates
  ✔ Properties must match their data types
+ ✔ Will not unserialize DTOs with invalid data

 ## Testing